 He obtained a PhD in Sociology at the University of Trieste in 2004 and a PhD in Linguistics at the University of Barcelona in 2012.

 He has been working at the Phonetics Laboratory of the University of Barcelona since 2007 and he has been a member of the Group of Prosodic Studies at the Pompeu Fabra University since 2009.
-Since 2017 he is a research fellow at the University of South Africa (Department of Linguistics and Modern Languages).
+He is also a research fellow at the University of South Africa (Department of Linguistics and Modern Languages).

 Untill recently, he has taught acoustic phonetics in the MA in Phonetics at the CISC (Madrid), Spanish at CIEE, and Learning Difficulties and Language Disorders at Universitat Oberta de Catalunya.
 Previsously he was professor of Sociology of Ethnic Relations at the University of Trieste and worked as a researcher at the International Sociology Institute of Gorizia.

 Updated: December 2018